connor33341/NitroTypeAutoJS/README.md

 - [ ] Button Emulation
 ---
 ### How to use
-It is quite simple, paste the `main.js` code into the browser's console Option 2:
+It is quite simple, paste the `main.js` code into the browser's console \n Option 2:
 ```js
 var ScriptElement = document.createElement("script");